carteakey/carteakey.dev/src/posts/2021-09-11-challenges-to-ai-ml-based-search-engines.md

 ### What Do We Understand About Our Data?

 The topic of digital privacy has hardly been out of the news.
-There is significant debate in governments, boardrooms, and the media about how data is gathered, stored, and used, as well as what level of ownership the public should have over their data.
+There is significant debate in governments, boardrooms, and the media about how data is gathered, stored and used and what level of ownership the public should have over their data.

 People realize that there are trade-offs when they use digital services, but many are unaware of the amount of information collected, how it is used, and with whom it is shared.
 It's easy to think of an email address or a birth date as a single, separate puzzle piece, but when small amounts of data are constantly fed into an ever-consuming, ever-calculating algorithm, they add up to a startlingly complete picture.

 ### Challenges to AI-ML based search engines

-One o byf the most revolutionary aspects of the [GDPR](https://gdpr-info.eu/) was the “right to be forgotten” — a debated right that is sometimes interpreted as empowering individuals to request the erasure of their information on the internet, most commonly from search engines or social networks.
+One of the most revolutionary aspects of the [GDPR](https://gdpr-info.eu/) was the “right to be forgotten” — a debated right that is sometimes interpreted as empowering individuals to request the erasure of their information on the internet, most commonly from search engines or social networks.

 This data privacy principle simply means that any European consumer can request that a corporation erase and permanently remove any data that has been saved about them.